 These frogs, like so many others around the world, are under threat from a type of primitive waterborne fungus called Batrachochytrium.
 Chytrid fungus, as it is often called, infects the skin of amphibians, and since many amphibians partially or even wholly breathe through their skin, this disease can prevent the absorption of oxygen and essential electrolytes.
 Eventually, it can lead to cardiac arrest.
 Around a third of all frog species are currently threatened due to the chytrid fungus, and many species have already disappeared completely (find out more here).

 The frog described in this article is the southern Darwin’s frog, which has already undergone a significant population decline as a result of habitat loss and the chytrid fungus.
 The northern Darwin’s frog differs in that the male expels his offspring from his vocal sac during their development, when they are still tadpoles, releasing them into a body of water.
-But whereas there is still time to save the southern Darwin’s frog, the same may not be true of its northern cousin – it hasn’t been seen since 1981 and is presumed extinct.
+But whereas there is still time to save the southern Darwin’s frog, if we act fast, the same may not be true of its northern cousin – it hasn’t been seen since 1981 and is presumed extinct.
 If we allow the southern Darwin’s frog to vanish as well, we will lose a truly unique species – the only mouth-brooding amphibian in the world.

 If mouth-brooding (or, I suppose, vocal sac brooding, to be more accurate) sounds weird enough, how about a frog that broods its offspring inside its stomach?
 Sadly, such a frog no longer exists because it is now extinct, but we’ll still be looking at this bizarre amphibian next time, in a special Freaky Frogs/Lost Forever crossover!